aangelisc/exemplars/README.md

 These data sources are appropriately configured to connect to the relevant container instances where the generated data can be viewed.

+Querying the `prometheus_exemplars_bucket` metric in the Prometheus data source with exemplars enabled will display metrics that should have exemplars attached to them.
+Please note that there may be a delay between a metric being populated and the exemplar becoming available in Azure.

 To stop the demo application run `./stop.sh`.